genterist/openMRS-Security/3-Analysis/1- Audit logging implementation.md

 ### Test status : [ fail ]

-No IP address or computer ID is tracking.
+No IP address or computer ID is tracked.
 It is inadequate because you cannot tell whether it was operated by the person.

-# Test 2
+# Test case: U-2

 `DESIGNER : [Fuxing Luan]`
 `UPDATED ON : [10/24/2017]`